BR-NPA: A Non-Parametric High-Resolution Attention Model to improve the Interpretability of Attention: The Proposed Model

 \subsection{Non-Parametric Attention Layer}

-In most cases, the object of interest is composed of several parts, where each part of the combination of parts potentially plays different roles in classification.
-Modern classification deep CNN models proceed original input and predict corresponding labels in an end-to-end manner, the extraction of important local parts, the modeling of their pairwise correlations, and their contribution to final classification are learned throughout the network.
+In most cases, the object of interest is composed of several parts, where each part potentially plays a different role in classification.
+Modern classification models process input and predict corresponding labels in an end-to-end manner, the extraction of important local parts, the modeling of their pairwise correlations, and their contribution to final classification are learned throughout the network.
 It is thus intuitively appealing to explore the pairwise correlations between the local object parts intermediate feature maps within the network and visualize the part-feature interactions as `attention'.
-In~\cite{bilCNN}, features corresponding to each object part were aggregated separately to construct a feature matrix, \textsl{i.e.,} a list of feature vectors.
+In~\cite{B-CNN}, features corresponding to each object part were aggregated separately to construct a feature matrix, \textsl{i.e.,} a list of feature vectors.
 The separation of local object parts could be achieved via attention layers composed of multiple convolutional blocks~\cite{seeBetterBeforeLooking}, which is parametric.

-With the burgeoning improvement of neural network architectures, state-of-the-art models achieve impressive performances on multiple large-scale benchmarks.
-Therefore, the backbone networks utilized in those models should be equipped with the capabilities in separating the local parts.
-Grounded by well-performing network architecture, instead of incorporating the usual attention neural module, a list of refined feature vectors are formed sequentially by grouping intermediate feature vectors with respect to their \textsl{activation} and their similarity with each other.
+With the burgeoning improvement of neural network architectures, SOTA models achieve impressive performances on multiple large-scale benchmarks.
+Therefore, the backbone networks utilized in those models should be equipped with the capabilities of separating the local parts.
+Grounded by well-performing network architecture, instead of incorporating the usual attention neural module, a list of refined feature vectors is formed sequentially by grouping intermediate feature vectors depending on their \textsl{activation} and their similarity with each other.

 In this study, the \textsl{activation} level $a$ of a feature vector $f$ is quantified by its euclidean norm, \textsl{i.e.,} $||f||^2$.
 The feature vector $f$, whose norm is one of the highest in the corresponding feature volume, is considered to be \textit{active}.
-Furthermore, a feature vector is considered as singular if the other selected features are not similar to it.
+Furthermore, a feature vector is considered singular if the other selected features are not similar to it.